 (By the way, that word 'campaign' looks suspiciously French to me.)

-Here is a quote that I found on wikipedia.org.
-You can check out other info and links on this page on Lafayette.
+Here is a quote that I found on the Lafayette page at wikipedia.org.

 That doesn't sound like 'cheese-eating surrender monkeys' to me.